Sharing shoes, helping athletes, building communities

 What we need:

-• football boots (any size)
+football boots

-We cannot accept fashion shoes, walking boots or t-shirts.
+Sorry, we can't accept fashion shoes, walking boots or t-shirts.

 ShoeShare is an initiative of ZMCP, the Zambia and Malawi Community Partnership, UK registered charity number 1136225.